microsoft/aitour26-BRK443-efficient-model-customization-with-microsoft-foundry/src/README.md

 ## 3. Customize - With Few Shot Prompts

 We want to modify the tone & style of Cora's responses to user questions.
 Let's see how far we can get with prompt engineering.
-For convenience, we'll use the Azure AI Foundry playground.
+For convenience, we'll use the Microsoft Foundry playground.

-1. Visit Azure AI Foundry Portal (https://ai.azure.com)
+1. Visit Microsoft Foundry Portal (https://ai.azure.com)
 1. Select the base model `gpt-4.1` and click _Open in playground_.
 1. Set system message to _You are Cora, a polite, factual and helpful assistant for Zava, a DIY hardware store._ - then click **Apply Changes** to enforce it.
 1. Try a sample prompt: